KazeTachinuu/epirootkit-docs/content/docs/03-attacking-program/security.md

 description: "Overview of C2 server security: AES-GCM and SHA512."
 ---

+## TODO: Implement Security Features

+- [ ] Enforce end-to-end encryption for all C2 traffic
+- [ ] Add configurable password policies
+- [ ] Implement multi-factor authentication for operators
+- [ ] Add rate limiting and brute-force protection
+- [ ] Document all security mechanisms in detail

+_This section will be updated with documentation once features are implemented and tested._

 The C2 server employs two main security mechanisms:

 ## 1. Message Encryption: AES-256-GCM